 First Ladies Red Dress Collection 2005

-WASHINGTON, DC, May 12, 2005-The Heart Truth's Founding Ambassador Mrs. Laura Bush (right) and former First Lady Nancy Reagan (left) commemorate the unveiling of the First Ladies Red Dress Collection at the John F. Kennedy Center for the Performing Arts.
-The display features red dresses and suits donated from all seven of America's living First Ladies in support of The Heart Truth.
+WASHINGTON, DC, May 12, 2005-The Heart Truth's Founding Ambassador Mrs. Laura Bush (right) and former First Lady Nancy Reagan (left) commemorated the unveiling of the First Ladies Red Dress Collection at the John F. Kennedy Center for the Performing Arts.
+The display featured red dresses and suits donated from all seven of America's living First Ladies in support of The Heart Truth.

 Fashion Week 2005

-NEW YORK, NY, February 4, 2005-Sarah Ferguson, Duchess of York, and Elizabeth G. Nabel, M.D., Director, National Heart, Lung, and Blood Institute, pose for a picture backstage at The Heart Truth Red Dress Collection 2005 Fashion Show.
-The Duchess, an ambassador of The Heart Truth, modeled a special Red Dress designed by Ralph Lauren during the Red Dress Collection 2005 fashion show.
+NEW YORK, NY, February 4, 2005-Sarah Ferguson, Duchess of York, and Elizabeth G. Nabel, Former M.D., Director, National Heart, Lung, and Blood Institute, posed for a picture backstage at The Heart Truth Red Dress Collection 2005 Fashion Show.
+The Duchess, an ambassador for The Heart Truth, modeled a special Red Dress designed by Ralph Lauren during the Red Dress Collection 2005 fashion show.

 Women of Color Initiative

-NEW YORK, NY, February 4, 2005-The Heart Truth's Founding Ambassador, Mrs. Laura Bush, announces The Heart Truth partnerships with leading organizations representing and reaching women of color.
+NEW YORK, NY, February 4, 2005-The Heart Truth's Founding Ambassador, Mrs. Laura Bush, announced The Heart Truth partnerships with leading organizations representing and reaching women of color.